sth/objectbuilder/README.md

 );
 ```

-By default, `build()` does a simple "shallow" copy, where properties on
+By default, `build()` does a simple "shallow" assignment, where properties on
 later objects overwrite earlier objects, even if they are themselves
 objects: